scobru/shogun-core/API.md

 ## Overview

-Comprehensive API documentation for Shogun Core with unified type system and consistent authentication interfaces.
+Comprehensive API documentation for Shogun Core with unified type system, consistent authentication interfaces, and simplified API layer.

-### Recent Improvements
+### Recent Improvements (v2.0.0)

+- **⭐ NEW: Simple API Layer**: Easy-to-use wrapper for common operations with minimal complexity
+- **⭐ NEW: User Space Management**: Complete CRUD operations for user-specific data storage
+- **⭐ NEW: Quick Start Functions**: `quickStart()` and `QuickStart` class for rapid initialization
+- **⭐ NEW: Improved Type System**: Reduced `any` usage with better TypeScript types
+- **⭐ NEW: Configuration Presets**: Pre-built configurations for common use cases
 - Type consistency across all plugins: unified `AuthResult` and `SignUpResult`
 - Typed event system with `ShogunEventMap` for safer listeners
 - OAuth hardening: PKCE support, improved Google flow, richer user profile